google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Note that JSON objects and URL parameters may contain fields not specified here.
 These extra fields should be ignored.

-The \<log server> prefix, which is part of the log's metadata, MAY include a path as well as a server name and a port.
+The \<log server> prefix, which is one of the log's parameters, MAY include a path as well as a server name and a port.

 In practice, log servers may include multiple front-end machines.
 Since it is